Mohamed Atta

-On the morning of September 11, Atta boarded American Airlines Flight 11, which he and his team then hijacked.
-Atta took control of the plane and crashed it into the North Tower of the World Trade Center at 8:46 a.m.
-The crash led to the collapse of the skyscraper and the deaths of more than 1,600 people.
+On the morning of 11 September 2001, Atta and his team boarded and hijacked American Airlines Flight 11, which Atta flew into 1 World Trade Center (the North Tower).
+More than 1,600 people died as a result of the impact, ensuing fire, and subsequent collapse of the tower, making him responsible for the single deadliest air crash of all time, as well as the single deadliest terrorist attack of all time.

 Aliases

 Mohamed Atta had varied his name on documents, also using "Mehan Atta", "Mohammad El Amir", "Muhammad Atta", "Mohamed El Sayed", "Mohamed Elsayed", "Muhammad al-Amir", "Awag Al Sayyid Atta", and "Awad Al Sayad".
 In Germany, he registered his name as "Mohamed el-Amir Awad el-Sayed Atta", and went by the name Mohamed el-Amir at the Hamburg University of Technology.
 In his will, written in 1996, Atta gives his name as "Mohamed the son of Mohamed Elamir awad Elsayed".
 He was known as Abd al-Rahman al-Misri by al-Qaeda.
 Atta also claimed different nationalities, sometimes Egyptian and other times telling people he was from the United Arab Emirates.